 Not only does this principle apply to baby but to other areas of life as well: When one will do, don’t buy two.

-There’s freedom in having less.
+4. Understand that there’s freedom in having less.

 With stuff moved out of our apartment there is now more open space!
 There is less for me to clean.
 There is more room to breathe!
 And best of all, there is room for baby!